Guide to Alt Text for Emails

 Example 5

-For these images it is unnecessary to create alt text describing the images, because the image text and context mirrors the subheadlines below.
+If the image text and context mirrors the subheadlines below, it is unnecessary to create alt text.
 However, if the images are links, you should still create an alt text that describes where the link leads.
 For example: “Walls Without Borders Facebook page”